afmsavage/keep-ecdsa-tf/README.md

 cd keep-ecdsa-tf
 ```

+## Get an infura account

+You will need an Infura account to run this on testnet.
+Remember to pass your Infura project ID into the project at runtime so it can map the info to the correct part of the configuration

 ### Install Terraform

 Download the Terraform binary from [https://www.terraform.io/downloads.html](https://www.terraform.io/downloads.html) or run one of the following commands to install it automatically